Barca stuns PSG 6-1 in astonishing comeback

 - Spanish club wins 6-5 on aggregate

-- Barca reach quarterfinals
+- Dortmund also through to quarterfinals

 (CNN)Its motto is "More than a club" and Spain's Barcelona produced more than a result Wednesday routing France's Paris Saint-Germain 6-1 to qualify for the Champions League quarterfinals.

-Having lost the first-leg 4-0 in Paris, few had given Barca a chance of reaching the last eight given no side had previously overturned such a deficit in the history of the competition.
+Having lost the first leg 4-0 in Paris, few had given Barca a chance of reaching the last eight given no side had previously overturned such a deficit in the history of the competition.

-But Luis Enrique's side made a barnstorming start to the match and early in the second half a Lionel Messi penalty gave them a 3-0 lead in the Camp Nou.
+But Luis Enrique's side made a barnstorming start in the Camp Nou and led 3-0 early in the second half through Lionel Messi's penalty.

-The home side were coasting, but just past the hour Uruguayan striker Edison Cavani's volley seemingly put PSG back in control, with Barca needing to score three more times, given the French side now had a crucial away goal.
+The home side was coasting, but just past the hour Uruguayan striker Edinson Cavani's volley seemingly put PSG back in control with a crucial away goal, meaning Barca needed to score three more times.

-However, with two minutes of normal time remaining Neymar's exquisite free-kick gave Barca renewed hope and two goals in stoppage time completed the most incredible of comebacks.
+However, with two minutes of normal time remaining Neymar's exquisite free-kick gave Barca renewed hope, and two goals in stoppage time completed the most incredible of comebacks.

 'Unbelievable'